RA1811028010065/distributed-rate-limiter/docs/tooling.md

 chmod +x kind
 sudo mv kind /usr/local/bin/
 ```

+The `docker-compose-plugin` package installed above provides the `docker compose` sub-command.
+If you prefer the standalone
+binary, install it via `sudo apt install docker-compose` and the Makefile targets will detect it automatically.

 Log out and back in (or `newgrp docker`) so Docker permissions take effect.